ellakoa/postcard-poem/content/posts/a-donkeys-view.md

   A stubborn creature some might see

   That's certainly not true.
-  I just like to take my time
-  to think things through.
+  I just like to take my time to think things through.

-  I roam as free as any can
-  In this micro-managed land
-  I’m in no rush, why?
+  I roam as free as any can in this micro-managed land I’m in no rush, why?
 Are you?

-  So as I stand and ponder
-  Wondering where next to wander
-  Maybe you should do the same
-  and we can end this staring game.
+  So as I stand and ponder, wondering where next to wander Maybe you should do the same and we can end this staring game.